2000 El Ejido riots: Riots

 For three days following the murder of López, riots occurred in El Ejido and nearby towns.
 Migrants were chased with weapons and their cars and homes destroyed; some fled to the hills.
 The BBC estimated the rioters to number 5,000.
 Spain's government sent in hundreds of police officers from other cities to curb the violence.

 According to a report in The Irish Times, police intervened to stop violence, but not property crimes.
 Pro-migrant and feminist organisations were ransacked and their staff subjected to threats.
 A telephone exchange allowing workers to contact Morocco, a mosque and Halal butchers were also destroyed.

 Fifty-five people were arrested over the riots.
 According to various local witnesses, some of the town's black African migrant workers assisted in the anti-Moroccan rioting.

 In November 2020, a documentary on the riots and the 20 years since was released through the news website Público.
-It is titled Después de las ocho (After Eight) due to a quote by the town's mayor Juan Enciso on migrants "At eight [in the morning] they're few in number, after eight [in the evening] they're everywhere".
+It is titled Después de las ocho (After Eight) due to a quote by the town's mayor Juan Enciso on migrants "At eight they're few in number, after eight [in the evening] they're everywhere".

 The riots have been the subject of academic articles.
 Manuel Ángel Río Ruiz (2002) argued against the prevailing view that ethnic segregation caused the violence, instead finding the opposite: the locals were rebelling against how rapid immigration was dismantling social closure.